mwouts/jupytext/README.md

 That being said, Jupytext also works well from JupyterLab.
 Please note that:
 - Jupytext's installation is identical in both Jupyter Notebook and JupyterLab
 - JupyterLab can open any [paired notebook](#paired-notebooks) with `.ipynb` extension.
 Paired notebooks work exactly as in Jupyter Notebook: input cells are taken from the text notebook, and outputs from the  `.ipynb` file.
 Both files are updated when the notebook is saved.
-- Pairing notebooks is slightly less convenient in JupyterLab than in Jupyter Notebook as JupyterLab has no notebook metadata editor [the metadata editor is on its way](https://github.com/jupyterlab/jupyterlab/issues/1308).
+- Pairing notebooks is slightly less convenient in JupyterLab than in Jupyter Notebook as JupyterLab has no notebook metadata editor ([the metadata editor is on its way](https://github.com/jupyterlab/jupyterlab/issues/1308)).
 You will have to open the JSON representation of the notebook in an editor, find the notebook metadata and add the `"jupytext" : {"formats": "ipynb,py"},` entry manually.
 - In JupyterLab, scripts or Markdown documents open as text by default.
 Open them as notebooks with the  _Open With -> Notebook_ context menu (available in JupyterLab 0.35 and above) as shown below:

 ![](https://gist.githubusercontent.com/mwouts/13de42d8bb514e4acf6481c580feffd0/raw/403b53ac5097446a15ea664579ba44cd1badcc57/ContextMenuLab.png)